Lease + Revenue Accounting Infrastructure

 Provisions, Contingent Liabilities & Assets

-Recognition thresholds, best-estimate obligation, discounting, onerous contracts, restructuring provisions, contingency disclosures
+Recognition thresholds, best-estimate obligation, discounting, onerous contracts, restructuring provisions

 Planned